-- Logical Device Configuration-For creating and managing arrays, and initializing and rescanning disk drives (see Using the ARC Utility to Create and Manage Arrays on page 77). - Controller Settings-For modifying your controller and disk drive settings (see Using the ARC Utility to Modify Controller Settings on page 80). - Disk Utilities-For formatting or verifying disk drives (see Formatting and Verifying Disk Drives on page 82). - Administration (uEFI/HII only)-For flashing the controller and creating a support archive (see Updating the Controller Firmware on page 84).
+- Controller Settings-For modifying your controller and disk drive settings (see Using the ARC Utility to Modify Controller Settings on page 91). - Disk Utilities-For formatting or verifying disk drives (see Formatting and Verifying Disk Drives on page 94). - Administration (uEFI only)-For flashing the controller and creating a support archive (see Updating the Controller Firmware on page 95).